bluestme/SDPRX_CPP/README.md

 ```
 ./SDPRX -make_ref -ref_prefix1 /path_to_the_EUR/eur_SNPmaf5 -ref_prefix2 /path_to_the_EAS/1000G_phase3_common_norel -chr 21 -ref_dir ./ld_mat
 ```
+Note that population 1 and 2 should not be inversed when making the reference LD and running mcmc.

 # Running SDPRX_CPP
 Important options for running mcmc are: